Scale up your business communications with WhatsApp Business Solution and CEQUENS Chat. Find out how. Contact Sales

-Once upon a time, chatbots sounded like something from a sci-fi novel.
+Once upon a time, Chatbots sounded like something from a sci-fi novel.
 Now, computers can really talk to humans.
 Chatbots are a reality, and they're changing the way businesses interact with consumers, manage their marketing campaigns and manage payments.
 Sixty percent of consumers say they have used a chatbot to communicate with a business in the past 12 months.
-Here are five reasons why businesses should use this technology.

 Chatbots let businesses communicate with consumers at any time of the day.
 In short, these bots simulate human conversation and fix common customer service issues.
 It's no wonder, then, that 35 percent of consumers would use a chatbot to resolve a complaint or problem.